 Now we have a photovoltaic (photo = light, voltaic = energy; thus, “light into energy”) device!
 Next, we deposit metal contacts on the front and rear surfaces of the cell, allowing us to collect those electrons generated in the silicon.
 We also deposit a thin chemical layer on the cell's surface to reduce its reflectivity from about 10% to 1%.

 Solar Panel Assembly

 To make a solar panel, we string together 48, 60, or 72 of our solar cells and lay them carefully within an encapsulant, which attaches high-transparency glass on the front surface and a highly durable, polymer-based backsheet on the backside.
-Then, we warm the whole stack (like a toasted solar sandwich to create a protective cocoon around the solar cells.
+Then, we warm the whole stack (like a to create a protective cocoon around the solar cells.

 Next, for structural stability and long-term protection, we place rigid aluminum frames around the perimeter, bonded together with a waterproof adhesive.
 Finally, we add a junction box to the back of the solar panel: a connector to facilitate the flow of electricity.
 Now, the solar panel is ready for quality testing, packaging, and delivery.

 Sun: Unlimited Energy

 Once your solar panel is installed on your rooftop, sit back, relax, and let the sun save you money.
 Write a book, make coffee, or watch a soccer match on TV: you choose what to do with your solar electricity.

 Furthermore, solar panels don’t have any emissions and they don’t make noise: they just sit their and do their job.
 Finally, take pride in the contributions you have made to combat climate change and to ensure a sustainable future for all.

 Solar energy is everywhere.
 You may not be able to dig a coal mine or oil well in your back yard, but with Yingli Solar panels you can harness nature’s highest source of power.